Rakeela/dragora-notes/2021-4-10-Eightieth.md

 A restless need to move my arms (or else they hurt) makes it harder to read, too.
 I would be more productive at everything without whatever is wrong with my health.
 Even the 'pure exercises of mind' are interfered with by ill health.

 ---
+This joke has occurred to me so many times that maybe publishing it will make it *stop* occurring to my mind: who is more excited to kiss a lover on the neck, a vampire or a neck-romancer?

+---
 Back to [[day-post-archive]]